A woman is stressed while looking at her overdue bills.

 What does credit card delinquency mean?

 Credit card delinquency happens when your credit card payment is late by 30 days or more.
-According to the FTC, a delinquent credit card may result in late fees and potentially negatively impact your credit report.
+A delinquent credit card may result in late fees and potentially negatively impact your credit report.
 If left unpaid, delinquency can even result in credit card suspension, account closure, and eventually the account being charged off (and possibly sent to a collection agency).
 The good news is that you may have options to fix this problem and lessen the impact to your credit score and credit history.

 If you’ve faced a credit card delinquency that took a hit to your credit score, one way that may help rebuild your credit is with a secured credit card.
-The Discover It® Secured Credit Card can help you build/rebuild credit with responsible use.1
+The Discover It® Secured Credit Card helps you rebuild your credit history with responsible use.1

 What do I do if my card is delinquent?